oracle-livelabs/database/kubernetes-for-oracledbas/prepare-oci/prepare-oci.md

 You can think of a *Compartment* much like a database schema: a collection of tables, indexes, and other objects isolated from other schemas.
 By default, a root *Compartment* (think SYSTEM schema) was created for you when your tenancy was established.
 It is possible to create everything in the root *Compartment*, but Oracle recommends that you create sub-*Compartments* to help manage your resources more efficiently.

+### Fun Fact?

+Kubernetes is often shortened to `K8s` (kay eights) with the 8 standing for the number of letters between the “K” and the “s”.

 ## Task 3: Create a Group

 A *Group* is a collection of cloud users who all need the same type of access to a particular set of resources or compartment.